 - Desperate Housewives did it with Caleb.

 - The MacGyver episode "The Secret of Parker House" had one of these.
 He turned out to be a nice guy.

 - Supernatural has this as the twist in "Family Remains", when they discover the last owner of the house kept the twins he conceived with his daughter.
 The daughter committed suicide and the father was killed by the children, then a new family moved in...
 Which, par for the course, was played quite disturbingly.

-- In one of the 1990s Outer Limits various Science Is Bad episodes, a couple considering genetic enhancement for their unborn child learn that their neighbors' supposedly dead son is actually an Ax-Crazy basement-dwelling monster as a result of genetic engineering Gone Horribly Wrong.
+- In one of The Outer Limits (1995) various Science Is Bad episodes, a couple considering genetic enhancement for their unborn child learn that their neighbors' supposedly dead son is actually an Ax-Crazy basement-dwelling monster as a result of genetic engineering Gone Horribly Wrong.